splashkit/the-programmers-field-guide/src/content/docs/book/part-0-getting-started/3-building-programs/2-put-together/2-hello-world-gui.md

 ### Using Basic Shapes/Text

-Here we will be using the following SplashKit functionality to draw on the Window that will open when the program is run:
+Here we will be using SplashKit functionality to draw some shapes on the Window that will open when the program is run.

-- `OpenWindow` to open a GUI window,
-- `ClearScreen` to set the background colour,
-- `DrawText` to write text,
-- `FillRectangle` to draw a filled in Rectangle,
-- `FillEllipse` to draw a filled in Ellipse (elongate circle),
-- `FillTriangle` to draw a filled in Triangle,
-- `FillCircle` to draw a filled in Circle,
-- `RefreshScreen` to show the graphics on the lines above it, and
-- `Delay` to keep the Window open for a set amount of time.

 :::note
 You're not expected to understand how the following code works at this point.
 It has been created for fun, so you can just copy and paste - and enjoy a colourful "Hello World!"
 GUI program!